shoujo/elk-export/README.md

 ```
 ## Usage

-To upload a user's messages to PrivateBin with default expiration time (1 week):
+To upload a user's messages to PrivateBin with the default expiration time (1 week):

 `python3 elk-export.py -u user`